 Most fast food restaurants need: general liability (often bundled into a business owners policy), workers' compensation once you have any employees.
 The specific mix depends on your operations, employee count, and any contractual requirements from clients or vendors.

-How long does it take to get insurance for my business?
+How long does it take fast food restaurants to get insurance quotes?

-Should I buy direct or go through an agent?
+Should fast food restaurants buy insurance direct or through an agent?

 Does fast food insurance cover drive-thru accidents?